takuto-okuno-riken/vardnn/README.md

-# Deep-Learning based Causal Modeling (DLCM) toolbox
+# Deep Learning-based Causal Modeling (DLCM) toolbox

 ## Introduction
 DLCM is a powerful tool of data-driven analysis and simulation technique to estimate Effective Connectivity (EC).